Ovruch

+Name

+In addition to the Ukrainian Овруч (Ovruch), in other languages the name of the city is Owrucz and אוורוטש.

 History

+Middle Ages

-Ovruch originated as an important town of Kyivan Rus, first mentioned as Vruchiy in 977.
-Later after the sack of Iskorosten it became the capital city of Drevlian.
+Ovruch originated as an important town of Kievan Rus', first mentioned as Vruchiy in 977.
+Later after the sack of Iskorosten it became the capital city of the Derevlians.

 Saint Hyacinth of Poland evangelized in the town between 1222 and 1234.
-The area suffered during the Mongol invasion in 1240, and then it passed under Mongol suzerainty.
+The area suffered during the Mongol invasion of Kievan Rus' in 1240, and then it passed under Mongol suzerainty.
 In the 14th century it became part of the Grand Duchy of Lithuania.
 It became one of many Lithuanian defensive strongholds in the region against possible Tatar invasions.
 In 1483, Crimean Tatars destroyed the settlement.

+Early modern period

 From the 16th century the town was governed by starosts, and it flourished and became a subregional center.

 According to the Treaty of Lublin (1569), Owrucz passed to Poland within the Polish–Lithuanian Commonwealth.
 The town further blossomed as the seat of county sejmiks.
 From 1614 until his death in 1616, the starost of Owrucz was Michał Wiśniowiecki, grandfather of future Polish King Michał Korybut Wiśniowiecki.
 A Dominican Monastery was founded, confirmed by Bishop Aleksander Sokołowski in 1638.
 In 1641, Polish King Władysław IV Vasa granted Owrucz city rights.
 It was a royal city of Poland.
 After the Second Partition of Poland in 1793 it was annexed by the Russian Empire.
 In 1881, it had a population of 5,941.

+Modern era

+The city suffered from the man-made famine Holodomor of 1932-1933.
+In 2008, the National Museum of the Holodomor Genocide published the National Book of Memory of the Victims of the Holodomor of 1932-1933 in Ukraine.
+Zhytomyr region - Zhytomyr.
+According to historical records, more than 1517 people died during Holodomor in 1932-1933.

 During World War II, the German occupiers operated a Jewish forced labour battalion in the town.
+Mordechai Schlein, a Jewish-Belarusian partisan, blew up a restaurant with about 200 German officers in it.

+During the 2022 Russian invasion of Ukraine, on March 6, at 2:32 a.m., enemy forces launched 3 bomb attacks on the residential sector of Ovruch.
+A total of 45 private houses were damaged, 5 of which were completely destroyed.
+There was also significant damage to 43 apartments in a multi-storey building, the premises of a children's and youth art center, a music school and a gym.

+Around 20:30, Russian troops conducted 6 more air strikes.
+Three civilians were killed.
+As a result, the building of the Ovruch Employment Center was completely destroyed.
+Also damaged were the premises of the Ovruch City Hospital, the Centers for administrative services, apartments in 8 multi-storey buildings, about 5 private houses, one of which was completely destroyed, and 2 more are in disrepair.